svenrr/good_news_everyone/Sentiment_Analysis/README.md

 This folder includes some of the work done for sentiment analysis.
-Not included are neural network prototypes, which were not used for the WebApp.
+Not included are neural network prototypes and some other experimental notebooks.

 - sentiment_analysis.ipynb -> includes EDA and the models used for sentiment analysis
 - IBM_Watson.ipynb -> How to use IBM Watson for sentiment analysis